ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4260-breakout-board/datasheet.md

 download: true
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # RAK4260 WisDuo Breakout Board Datasheet

 ## Overview

 ### Description

 The **RAK4260 Breakout Board** is designed to provide easy access to the board's pins, simplifying development and testing.
-Its breakout board form factor transfers the RAK4260 stamp module pinout to 2.54&nbsp;mm headers, making debugging more convenient for developers.
+Its breakout board form factor transfers the RAK4260 stamp module pinout to 2.54 mm headers, making debugging more convenient for developers.

 The board itself has the RAK4260 at its core, which is a module that utilizes the **ATSAMR34J18B SIP**.
-This high level of integration allows for outstanding performance: 860&nbsp;nA in sleep mode and LoRa TX Power of up to 20&nbsp;dBm.
+This high level of integration allows for outstanding performance: 860 nA in sleep mode and LoRa TX Power of up to 20 dBm.

 A key feature of this Breakout Board is the **ATECC608A Cryptographic Co-Processor**, which provides secure hardware-based key storage.
 This sets the board apart from the RAK4200 and RAK4600, adding an extra layer of security to future-proof your platform.